 How Much Is Apple Worth Now?

-Many companies and individuals have suffered during the coronavirus pandemic, but Apple continues to shine.
-The company stock split 4-1 in August 2020, and shares are near their highest-ever price.
+Many companies and individuals suffered during the coronavirus pandemic, but Apple continued to shine.
+The company stock split 4-to-1 in August 2020.
+Shares saw record highs that year and in each of the two years since.

 What Is Market Capitalization?

 Market capitalization is simply the number of outstanding stock shares a company has issued times its current market price.
 So, for example, if a company has issued one million shares of stock and its share price is $50, the company has a market capitalization of $50 million.
-Apple currently has about 16.321 billion shares outstanding, so 16.321 billion times the stock price of $170.33 at closing on Jan.
-28 equals about $2.78 trillion.
+Apple currently has about 15.91 billion shares outstanding, so 15.91 billion times the stock price of $139.91 as of Nov.
+3 equals about $2.22 trillion.

 Market cap does have its drawbacks as an evaluation method, however.
 For starters, market cap changes frequently, and it’s closely tied to the company’s current share price.
 It doesn’t take into account any of the direct financial metrics of the company, such as earnings per share, growth rate or book value.